rddaz2013/pantera/README.md

 ## Pantera Core

 The core of the Pantera library is the source code in the ```pantera``` directory.
-This is divided into various sub-modules, like reactors and gases.
+This is divided into various sub-modules.

 ## Tests